thelia/thelia.github.io/en/documentation/modules/payment.md

 }
 ```

-If you have a specific API, call it with the required parameters, and depending on the result, redirect to the succes or failure page.
+If you have a specific API, call it with the required parameters, and depending on the result, redirect to the success or failure page.

 ```
 /**